 Cast iron is a poor conductor of heat, which means that once it gets hot, the pot stays hot for a long time.

-Soups, stews and braises use long cooking times and low temperatures, both because it allows the flavors of the various ingredients to meld, and also because it tenderizes tough cuts of meat, yielding the classic "fall of the bone" tenderness that can't be obtained using other cuts of meat or cooking methods.
-Some of the best meats for braising include beef chuck, pork shoulder, and anything with a lot of fat and cartilage like short ribs, spare ribs, lamb shanks and oxtails.
+Soups, stews, and braises use long cooking times and low temperatures, both because it allows the flavors of the various ingredients to meld, and also because it tenderizes tough cuts of meat, yielding the classic "fall off the bone" tenderness that can't be obtained using other cuts of meat or cooking methods.
+Some of the best meats for braising include beef chuck, pork shoulder, and anything with a lot of fat and cartilage-like short ribs, spare ribs, lamb shanks, and oxtails.